Scenic view of a lake surrounded by autumnal hills and forested mountains under a partly cloudy sky in the Scottish Highlands.

 • Walking boots: Mountain climbing requires sturdy, waterproof hiking boots, ideally with ankle support and good hiking socks underneath.

 • Tops: Layers are key on top.
-Bring multiple layers including a down jacket or fleece.
+Bring multiple layers, including a down jacket or fleece.
 And naturally, a hardshell waterproof and windproof jacket is a must for those sudden downpours.

 • Hats: It gets chilly at 3000ft so we’d recommend a fleece-lined hat and a scarf to cover your neck and face if it gets really cool.